Skip to main content

 caution

-Bold Commerce encourages developers to use integrations in order to extend Bold Checkout, instead of plugins.
+Bold encourages developers to use integrations in order to extend Bold Checkout, instead of plugins.
 There are two types of integrations: private and public.
-For more information, refer to Extending Bold Checkout.
+For more information, refer to Extend Bold Checkout.

 You can extend the functionality of Bold Checkout by creating a plugin that listens to Checkout events and sends actions in return.
 You can learn more about what plugins are and how they work on the Checkout Overview and the Plugin Concepts page.